TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-pump-nanostore-cold.md

 * Even on coldest night, hot water run taking just over 30 minutes.
 Also means 30 minutes less cooling time before water used.
 * Doesn't matter if cycle is clipped slightly.

-# Pointless Heating Cycles

-{% include candid-image.html src="/assets/images/home-assistant/pointless-cycles.png" alt="Pointless Cycling" %}

-* Nov 17th.
-1°C outside, 17.1°C inside.
-Heat Curve 0.55.
-Target flow temperature 29°C.
-* Thought it would finally be cold enough for heat pump to run continuously at lowest power
-* This as close as it got.
-COP 4.1
-* When heat pump starts up it always has this power profile where it ramps up beyond the power it needs long term and then throttles back.
-* In this case it does just enough to tip the energy integral over the edge and make the heat pump cycle
-* If it just ran at minimum power it would be fine

-{% include candid-image.html src="/assets/images/home-assistant/continuous-running.png" alt="Continuous Running" %}

-* Nov 20th.
-1.5°C outside, 17.6°C inside.
-Heat Curve 0.65.
-Target flow temperature 32°C.
-* Heat pump running continuously all day.
-COP also 4.1 despite higher target flow temperature due to higher heat curve.
-* Nov 21.
-2°C outside, 17.6°C inside.
-Heat Curve 0.65.
-Target flow temperature 31.5°C. Just warm enough to throw some cycles in.

 # Cold Weather Showers